Why Year-Round Flea and Tick Prevention Actually Matters

 Pros:

-- Nothing to avoid touching (like wet topicals)
+- Nothing to avoid touching afterward like with wet topicals

 Cons:

-- Parasites must bite to die — no repellent effect
+- Parasites must bite to die — there’s no repellent effect, which bugs me (pun intended)

 Topical Treatments